-The second stylized fact from Table 5 is that airport hub effects have a significant impact on all three flight delay measures, even after controlling for hub airline effects.
+The second stylized fact from Table 5 is that hub airport effects have a significant impact on all three flight delay measures, even after controlling for hub airline effects.
 Once again, larger hub airports have longer delays.
 These findings indicate that non-hub airlines that operate at hub airports (for example, United Airlines at Atlanta Hartsfield) also experience delays, however, the length of delay is longer for the hub airline.
 For example, flights originating from medium hub airports are delayed between 1 and 1.6 minutes (depending on the delay measure used).
 In comparison, a hub airline operating at a medium hub airport experiences the previously mentioned hub airport delay plus an additional 2.2 to 3.6 minutes of delay (based on the delay measure used) due to the hub airline effect.

-The third stylized fact is the link between airport concentration and flight delay depends on which delay measure is used.
-From the airline's viewpoint, highly concentrated origination airports have significantly shorter excess travel times (consistent with Mayer and Sinai 2003a), while from the passenger's vantage point there is no link between the origination airport concentration and flight delays (either departure or arrival delays).
-Whereas at more concentrated destination airports the converse occurs: significantly longer departure and arrival delays while excess travel time is now insignificant.
-A one-standard deviation increase in airport concentration at destination has a similar order of magnitude effect on departure and arrival delays as flights destined for a small and medium airport hub, respectively.
-These arrival and departure delay findings contradict our expectation that carriers internalize the delay externality.
-What might explain this scheduling snafu?
+The third stylized fact is the link between airport concentration and flight delay is sensitive to one's perspective (carrier or passenger) since we get different results based on which delay measure is used.
+From the airline's viewpoint, there is evidence supporting the internalization hypothesis since highly concentrated origination airports have significantly shorter excess travel times, however, from the passenger's vantage point there is evidence to reject internalization since airport concentration at destination is positively (and significantly) associated with longer departure and arrival delays.
+More specifically, we find that a one-standard deviation increase in airport concentration at destination has a similar order of magnitude effect on departure and arrival delays as flights destined for a small and medium airport hub, respectively.
+How do we explain these different internalization findings?

 Carriers have multiple operations objectives.
 They aim to get all planes, passengers, and baggage to their destinations safely and on-time while making a profit.
 There are instances, however, when these objectives cannot all be simultaneously satisfied.
-For example, conducting a more thorough safety inspection takes time and may prevent an on-time flight.
-Likewise, the demand for airline tickets is higher for 8 a.m. departures (compared to 5 a.m. departures).
+For example, the demand for airline tickets is higher for 8 a.m. departures than any other morning departure time (Borenstein and Netz, 1999).
 A carrier may schedule flights that exceed an airport's capacity at peak times if doing so is profitable.
 While flight delays are costly, the higher ticket sales may more than offset the additional delay costs at peak travel times.
-In sum, a carrier must strike a balance between the revenue from scheduling flights at peak travel times given existing airport capacity and maintaining an ontime flight schedule.
-Therefore our preferred specification, to which we now turn, includes controls for potentially important economic and competitive factors such as route yield, aircraft size, average number of passengers, and monopoly routes.
-In addition, this specification also controls for important logistical factors (such as scheduled departure time) and daily weather conditions.
+In sum, a carrier must strike a balance between the revenue from scheduling flights at peak travel times given existing airport capacity and maintaining an on-time flight schedule.
+Therefore we now turn to our preferred specification, which controls for potentially important economic, competitive, and logistical factors.